 Training: .NET Parallel Programming

-Mastering parallel and asynchronous programming with the latest Microsoft .NET 4.8 and C# 8.2 using Visual Studio 2019.
+Mastering parallel and asynchronous programming with the latest Microsoft .NET Core and C# 9 using Visual Studio 2019 Preview.

 Two-Day Professional Training

 Instructor: Luc Bläser

-Parallelization and concurrency gains increasing importance in software systems, be it for boosting performance with multi-cores or for enabling sophisticated non-blocking behavior.
-For this reason, the .NET framework offers a wide spectrum of features for parallel and asynchronous programming.
+Parallelization, asynchrony, and concurrency gains increasing importance in software systems, be it for boosting performance with multi-cores or for enabling sophisticated non-blocking behavior.
+For this reason, .NET offers a wide spectrum of features for parallel, asynchronous, and concurrent programming.

-However, parallelization also poses new and demanding problems and challenges for the software engineers:
+However, parallelization, asynchrony, and concurrency also poses new and demanding problems and challenges for the software engineers:

-- Under which conditions and how may the software be accelerated by threads and thread pools?
+- Under which conditions and how may the software be accelerated by thread pools?

 - How can the dangers of race conditions, deadlocks, and starvation be systematically prevented?

-- Which software architectures, design patterns and programming models are suited for parallelization?
+- Which software architectures, design patterns, and programming models are suited for parallelization and asynchrony?

-- Which specific parallelization pitfalls exist with the .NET framework?
+- Which specific parallelization and concurrency pitfalls exist within .NET?

 - How can the .NET Task Parallel Library be optimally employed?

-- What needs to be considered with the async & await programming model?
+- What needs to be considered with the C# async & await programming model?

-This two-day course addresses the efficient and safe usage of parallelization and concurrency with the latest .NET Framework.
-Throughout the course, the latest version of C# is used as the language for the programming examples developed in Microsoft Visual Studio 2017.
+This two-day course addresses the efficient and safe usage of parallelization, asynchrony, and concurrency with the latest .NET versions.
+Throughout the course, the latest C# is used as the language for the programming examples developed in latest Microsoft Visual Studio 2019 Preview.
 The course is accompanied by practical exercises, in which the attendees can apply and deepen their gained knowledge.

-The course provides an in-depth overview and detailed discussion of the concurrency concepts in .NET with focus on their safe and efficient application in practice.
-This course is designed to not only cover .NET standard parallelization know-how but also goes beyond the horizon of current literature.
-For instance, it also confronts particular risks and pitfalls with .NET multi-threading and the .NET TPL, while demonstrating various solution approaches.
+The course provides an in-depth overview and detailed discussion of the concurrency, asynchrony, and parallelization concepts in .NET with focus on their safe and efficient application in practice.
+This course is designed to not only cover .NET standard parallelization and concurrency know-how but also goes beyond the horizon of current literature and documentation.
+For instance, it also confronts particular risks and pitfalls with .NET multi-threading, the .NET TPL, and the C# async & await model, while demonstrating various solution approaches.